Skip to content

 Supporting communities facing conflict, migration and natural disasters

 Baranquilla and Bucaramanga, in particular, have experienced rapid expansion as a result of the migrant crisis.
 GOAL’s Barrio Resiliente approach aims to reduce urban disaster risk by strengthening local government and community capacities.
 The approach was first developed by GOAL in Honduras where it resulted in a measurable reduction in disaster risk in urban areas.
-It is being adapted to the Colombia context in collaboration with key municipal actors and piloted in prioritised neighborhoods prone to flooding and landslides and other hazards (as happened during the heavy rains in Nariño, Antioquia and in Calle del Cauca in 2021)
+It is being adapted to the Colombia context in collaboration with key municipal actors and piloted in prioritised neighbourhoods prone to flooding and landslides and other hazards (as happened during the heavy rains in Nariño, Antioquia and in Calle del Cauca in 2021).

 Supporting Blue and Green economies